The Eagle Lake facility received the 2009 Canadian Consulting Engineering Award of Excellence in the Water Resources category.

 From the water efficiency perspective, the challenge is to balance the need to save money while providing capacity for continued population growth; while also balancing technical and governance issues.

 Circumstances have provided the Comox Valley with the opportunity to embrace a ‘closed loop’ approach to water resource management.
-In short, this means water is water.
 This is a catalyst for doing business differently going forward.
+“Low flow conditions in the Comox Lake system have provided a reality-check in terms of how water is managed.
+The drinking water allocation is fully utilized by the existing population.
+This is a catalyst for doing business differently going forward,” stated Marc Rutten.

 2008 Vancouver Island Showcasing Green Infrastructure Innovation Series organized under the umbrella of the Water Sustainability Action Plan